fudoge/ansible-playground-environment/README.md

 A Simple and repeatable Ansible lab setup using Docker Compose.

+> [!WARNING]
+> This system does not support systemd,
+> So if you want full access, you have to use vm.

 ## Overview

 This lab creates a basic Ansible environment with the following containers: